-If the refrigerant sensor reaches the end of its service life, it should be replaced by an authorized person

-If a leak is detected, follow safety procedures: Immediately evacuate all persons from the room or space, and contact the qualified licensed service personnel to advise them that a R454B refrigerant (A2L class flammable refrigerant) leak has occurred.
+If the refrigerant sensor is over its service life, it should be replaced by an authorized person.
+If a leak is detected, follow safety procedures: Immediately evacuate all persons from the room or space, and contact the qualified licensed service personnel to advise them that a refrigerant R454B (A2L class flammable refrigerant) leak has occurred.

-11.2 Piston/TXV Installation
+11.2 Pistion Installation

 This coil comes with a factory installed piston metering device.
-See Table 11-2 for factory installed piston size.
+See Table 11-3 for factory installed piston size.
 Some system combinations will require a different sized piston to be field installed.